kashyab12/seek/README.md

 ---

 ### todos
-* navigate to results and set focus using arrow keys or nums?
 * the fuzzy matcher isn't great, "chro" yields chrome as an entry
 * make sure the searchresult key is not arr index.
 * local py server running listening to reqs from be?